-Table aligning performance measures with Aged Care Quality Standards
+Table aligning each performance measure with Aged Care Quality Standards

 Performance Measure Aged Care Quality Standard 1.1 Key organisational documents such as commitment statements, strategic plans and polices demonstrate a commitment to inclusive service provision.
 Standard 8: Organisational governance 8 (3) (b) The organisation's governing body promotes a culture of safe, inclusive and quality care and services and is accountable for their delivery.
 1.2 The organisation's commitment to inclusive service provision is promoted to all key stakeholders.
 Standard 8: Organisational governance 8 (3) (b) The organisation's governing body promotes a culture of safe, inclusive and quality care and services and is accountable for their delivery.
 1.3 Quality and continuous improvement processes include the monitoring of inclusive service strategies.
 Standard 8: Organisational governance 8 (3) (b) The organisation's governing body promotes a culture of safe, inclusive and quality care and services and is accountable for their delivery.
 1.4 The organisation identifies key roles and responsibilities which drive and promote inclusive service provision.
 Standard 8: Organisational governance 8 (3) (c) Effective organisation wide governance systems 1.5 Service provision procedures reflect an inclusive service approach Standard 1: Consumer dignity and choice 1 (3) (a) Each consumer is treated with dignity and respect, with their identity, culture and diversity valued.
 1 (3) (b) Care and services are culturally safe.
-Standard 2: Ongoing assessment and planning with consumers 2 (3) (b) Assessment and planning identifies and addresses the consumer's current needs, goals and preferences, including advance care planning and end of life planning if the consumer wishes 2 (3) (c) Assessment and planning: (i) is based on ongoing partnership with the consumer and others that the consumer wishes to involve in assessment, planning and review of the consumer's care and services; and (ii) includes other organisations, and individuals and providers of other care and services, that are involved in the care of the consumer Standard 4: Services and supports for daily living 4 (3) (a) Each consumer gets safe and effective services and supports for daily living that meet the consumer's needs, goals and preferences and optimise their independence, health, well-being and quality of life.
+Standard 4: Services and supports for daily living 4 (3) (a) Each consumer gets safe and effective services and supports for daily living that meet the consumer's needs, goals and preferences and optimize their independence, health, well-being and quality of life.
 1.6 The organisation's printed and online collateral is reflective of a commitment to delivering services in an inclusive way.
 Standard 8: Organisational governance 8 (3) (b) The organisation's governing body promotes a culture of safe, inclusive and quality care and services and is accountable for their delivery.
 2.1 The organisation undertakes an analysis of strengths, gaps, capabilities and readiness to implement and maintain an inclusive approach to service delivery.
 Standard 8: Organisational governance 8 (3) (b) The organisation's governing body promotes a culture of safe, inclusive and quality care and services and is accountable for their delivery.
-8 (3) (c) Effective organisation wide governance systems 2.2 Stakeholder consultation processes include and facilitate consultation with special needs groups.
-Standard 6: Feedback and complaints 6 (3) (b) Consumers are made aware of and have access to advocates, language services and other methods for raising and resolving complaints.
-6 (3) (d) Feedback and complaints are reviewed and used to improve the quality of care and services.
-2.3 The organisation has mechanisms for identifying and removing barriers that consumers from special needs groups may experience in accessing services (e.g. language barriers, lack of information, physical barriers and affordability).
-Standard 1: Consumer dignity and choice 1 (3) (c) Each consumer is supported to exercise choice and independence.
+8 (3) (c) Effective organisation wide governance systems